japila-books/apache-spark-internals/docs/scheduler/TaskLocation.md

 = TaskLocation

-TaskLocation represents a placement preference of an RDD partition, i.e. a hint of the location to submit xref:scheduler:Task.adoc[tasks] for execution.
+TaskLocation represents a placement preference of an RDD partition, i.e. a hint of the location to submit scheduler:Task.md[tasks] for execution.

-TaskLocations are tracked by xref:scheduler:DAGScheduler.adoc#cacheLocs[DAGScheduler] for xref:scheduler:DAGScheduler.adoc#submitMissingTasks[submitting missing tasks of a stage].
+TaskLocations are tracked by scheduler:DAGScheduler.md#cacheLocs[DAGScheduler] for scheduler:DAGScheduler.md#submitMissingTasks[submitting missing tasks of a stage].

-TaskLocation is available as xref:scheduler:Task.adoc#preferredLocations[preferredLocations] of a task.
+TaskLocation is available as scheduler:Task.md#preferredLocations[preferredLocations] of a task.

 [[host]]
 Every TaskLocation describes the location by host name, but could also use other location-related metadata.

-TaskLocations of an RDD and a partition is available using xref:ROOT:SparkContext.adoc#getPreferredLocs[SparkContext.getPreferredLocs] method.
+TaskLocations of an RDD and a partition is available using ROOT:SparkContext.md#getPreferredLocs[SparkContext.getPreferredLocs] method.

 TaskLocation is a Scala `private[spark] sealed` trait so all the available implementations of TaskLocation trait are in a single Scala file.